Cruising the Norwegian Joy Review

 Service on Norwegian Joy

-The service on the Norwegian Joy ship was fantastic.
-The staff was so kind, helpful, and attentive everywhere we went.
-The managers would come by our table every night at the restaurants to ensure we were enjoying everything.
+The service on the Norwegian Joy was fantastic.
+Everywhere we went, the staff was kind, helpful, and attentive.
+At the restaurants, managers made it a point to visit our table every night to ensure we were enjoying our meals and had everything we needed.

-Our room steward was fantastic.
-So attentive and kind.
-We tipped him well at the end of our stay.
+Our room steward was especially wonderful—attentive, friendly, and always making sure our cabin was in perfect condition.
+We made sure to tip him well at the end of our stay.

-We would love to hear from you and your experience with the service on the Norwegian Joy.
-Was the ship at full capacity for your sailing?
+We’d love to hear about your experience with the service on the Norwegian Joy!
+Was the ship at full capacity during your sailing, or did you notice similar personalized attention?

 Norwegian Joy Activities and Entertainment